Skip to main content

 EAP-GTC supports various database identification types which place EAP-GTC as one of the more flexible EAP flavors, even though it is not commonly supported.
 Shown in the figure below is a comparison between EAP-MSCHAPv2 and EAP-GTC in terms of the password types that are supported.

-Note: Here is a link to the Meraki support page that discusses WPA2-Enterprise with 802.1X Authentication and the EAP authentication modes that are supported by the Cisco Meraki Cloud controller.
+Note: Refer to the Wireless Encryption and Authentication Overview Meraki support page that discusses WPA2-Enterprise with 802.1X Authentication and the EAP authentication modes that are supported by the Cisco Meraki Cloud controller.

 Native Windows support for PEAPv1/EAP-GTC